mantidproject/mantid/Code/Mantid/docs/source/algorithms/SCARFTomoReconstruction-v1.rst

 'SubmitJob'), query the status of the jobs running on the computer cluster (setting the action to 'JobStatus' or 'JobStatusByID'), cancel jobs (setting the action 'CancelJob') and log out from the cluster (action 'LogOut').
+You can also upload and download files.
 After logging out, subsequent submit or status queries will fail with an informative message.
 Note that the server will log out users every undetermined amount of time, which depends on server settings.

 In principle, in a simple use case, the same username will be used in all the calls to this algorithm.
 This means that you type in the